 6) Some songs become well-known rallying songs that transcend cultural groups and generational divides.
 What current songs with this potential have you used in your classroom?
 What choral pieces are demonstrating this capacity?

-7) In Artistic Citizenship, editors David Elliot and Marissa Silverman pose the question, “How can school and community arts education programs develop young people’s habits of heart and mind in and through socially responsible art-making?”
+7) In their book, Artistic Citizenship, editors David Elliot and Marissa Silverman pose the question, “How can school and community arts education programs develop young people’s habits of heart and mind in and through socially responsible art-making?”
 In your experience, what is your answer to this question?

 8) Music still plays a featured role in helping us memorialize major life events and transitions (e.g., music for recreation, at the bedside, weddings, blessings, birthdays, holidays, funerals, sports events).
 How did music in the past fulfill other roles?
 Are there ways in which it has been “left behind?”
 In what ways can Orff Schulwerk practitioners play a part in restoring music to the community?

 The Orff Echo Editorial Board is always interested in original research and informative articles covering all aspects of Orff Schulwerk and music education, such as movement, play, singing, assessment, and curricular planning.
 Our format allows for submissions dedicated to your area of interest in addition to our featured topic.

 Please contact Christine Ballenger (firstname.lastname@example.org), Martha O’Hehir (email@example.com), or Matthew Stensrud (firstname.lastname@example.org) with submissions or questions regarding the Fall 2020 issue, “Artistic Citizenship.”
 For general questions about The Orff Echo, send inquiries to Linda Hines (email@example.com).